bethtgreen/PlanyourDay/README.md

 # PlanyourDay
-day planner

 This is a day planner.

 Simple planner that lets you record and save events at each hour of the day.

 Each timeblock is color coded to indicate whether it is in a past, present, or future hour.